 An industrial machinery mechanic is responsible for the maintenance and repair of industrial equipment, such as machinery used in factories.
 These mechanics use diagnostic equipment to address reports of possible problems before making needed repairs.

 Formal education is not always required to become a machinery mechanic, since it's possible to get on-the-job training or an apprenticeship; however, some vocational schools and community colleges offer an associate degree in industrial maintenance.
 Industrial machinery mechanics can also get work experience on specific machines through educational programs offered by machinery manufacturers.

-The BLS expected employment of industrial machinery mechanics to increase by 18% between 2014 and 2024, a faster-than-average rate.
+The BLS expected employment of industrial machinery mechanics to increase by 5% between 2018 and 2028, a average rate.
 Increases in the use of highly sophisticated equipment will keep the demand for skilled workers high.
 This forecast of favorable prospects was based on the need to replace workers who retire or leave the profession.
-As of May 2015, the median annual salary for industrial machinery mechanics was $49,690.
+As of May 2018, the median annual salary for industrial machinery mechanics was $52,340.

 Office machine repairers and servicers may travel to locations where equipment is used and repair machines such as photocopiers or cash registers.
 Aircraft mechanics perform maintenance and repairs on airplanes, helicopters and jets, and industrial machinery mechanics maintain and repair machines used in factories.
-There will be slow job growth for office machine repairers and aircraft mechanics from 2014 to 2024, while industrial machinery mechanics are expected to enjoy job growth that is much faster than the national average.
+There will be slow job growth for office machine repairers and aircraft mechanics from 2018 to 2028, while industrial machinery mechanics are expected to enjoy job growth that is around the national average.